Monitoring the condition of the mother during the first stage of labour

 3. What are the most likely causes of her pyrexia?

-4. How should you manage this woman’s pyrexia?
+4. How should you manage this patient’s pyrexia?

 Diagnose and treat the cause of the high temperature.
 The temperature should be brought down with paracetamol.